 Sunflower Alliance v.
 California Department of Conservation, Geologic Energy Management Division.
 This case challenges the state agency's compliance with the California Environmental Quality Act (CEQA) with respect to the PAL Reabold 072-00-0001 Project, for wastewater injection into an existing well.
 The Petition was filed on December 29, 2021 in the Alameda County Superior Court.
 The Petitioner seeks an order setting aside the state agency's approval of a wastewater injection permit; damages are not sought in the lawsuit.
 On February 22, 2022, Real Party in Interest Reabold California, LLC filed a motion to transfer the case to the Contra Costa County Superior Court.
 On March 22, 2022, the Alameda County Superior Court ordered the case transferred to the Contra Costa County Superior Court.
-On August 15, 2022, the Contra Costa County Superior Court provided notice that the transfer has been completed and the case filed in that court.
+On August 15, 2022, the Contra Costa County Superior Court provided notice that the transfer had been completed and the case filed in that court.
 If successful, the lawsuit would prevent Reabold from injecting wastewater into an existing well until any CEQA deficiencies are addressed.
 The California Attorney General is defending the state agency, which disputes Petitioner's claims.
+On December 22, 2022, the Superior Court issued an order finding CEQA deficiencies, and directing the state agency to rescind its approval of the project.
+Reabold will appeal the Superior Court's order.
 At this time, it is unclear when the litigation will be resolved.

-The Company is not aware of any environmental claims existing as of August 31, 2021.
+The Company is not aware of any environmental claims existing as of November 30, 2022.
 There can be no assurance, however, that current regulatory requirements will not change or that past non-compliance with environmental issues will not be discovered on the Company's crude oil properties.